SebStreb/LocatIn/README.md

 ## Directory
 - package.json :

-This files sets the Node.js packages and the installation and launching scripts.
+This file sets the Node.js packages and the installation and launching scripts.

 - install.js :